atharvasunder/SeyEA02JBiomech/README.md

 1. spring-like leg operation
 2. a minimum running speed
 3. a proper adjustment of leg stiffness and angle of attack.

+The code present in this repository consists of a main MATLAB file along with files for plotting return maps.